 However, an 1894 newspaper article said Smith was shot in the leg by a drunk French Canadian trader shattering the bone, so others partially removed the leg.
 Later, a 1921 newspaper article said Smith was wounded on a train headed south from Fort Laramie, Wyoming, when a skirmish occurred in Utah from an Indian war party, thus wounding Smith necessitating a primitive amputation performed by Forty-niner Jonathan Tibbet Sr. and a few others.
 Tibbet claimed he was the one who made a tree branch prosthesis to assist Smith thus earning him the nickname Pegleg, who periodically worked on the Tibbet Ranch near El Monte, California.
 So, as you can see, the real story surrounding the loss of Smith’s leg is as clear as mud.

-Although Pegleg may have fancied himself of the same ilk, famous frontiersman Jedidiah Smith was not his brother, as author Burdick opined in 1906.
-Born just two years apart but in allegedly different states, Jedidiah Smith’s death by the Comanche preceded Pegleg’s death by 35 years years.
+What’s in a name?
+Although Pegleg may have fancied himself of the same ilk, famous frontiersman Jedidiah Smith was not his brother, biological or honorary, as author A. J. Burdick opined in his book The Mystic Mid-Region, published in 1906.
+Born just two years apart in different states, Jedidiah Smith’s death by the Comanche preceded Pegleg’s death by 35 years.
 One may surmise the familial relationship is not one Pegleg would have denied, and perhaps even promoted.
-If you’re wondering why he didn’t claim to be somehow related to Francis Marion Smith, who was born 20 years before Pegleg died, it was because Smith didn’t become known as the “Borax King” for more than two decades after Pegleg’s demise.
+If you’re wondering why he didn’t claim to be somehow related to Francis Marion Smith, who was born 20 years before Pegleg died, it was because that Smith didn’t become known as the “Borax King” for more than two decades after Pegleg’s demise.

 “In 1837, a one-legged man named Smith found a mine of wonderful richness in the Colorado Desert.
 He was piloting a party over the desert from Yuma, when he came to three hills which rose out of the plain.
 Not being sure of his bearings, he mounted the taller of the hills to get a view of the surrounding country.
 Upon this hill, which seemed to be composed of black quartz or rock, he found out-cropping ore fairly sparkling with the precious metal.
 He took specimens away with him and learned, upon reaching his destination, that the metal was really gold.
 The mine became known as the “Pegleg Mine” from the fact that Smith wore a wooden leg and was known as “Pegleg.”